+As the creator or street organs and automata I strive to create machines that trigger some sort of happiness.
 As a photographer I desire to gift the future with a catalog of long images.
 I want the gift to be useful, user friendly, artful, and of long term value.

 It’s all fair game with me.
 I prefer to photograph ordinary things (hopefully artfully).
 Documentation of our present time is important.

 You have no right to use any of my images in any form without my written permission.
 If you have purchased a print you have no right to reproduce the print without my written permission.
 If you are the San Dieguito River Park or the San Dieguito River Valley Conservancy I grant rights to my images for purposes of promotion and documentation of the river park.

 If you are included in an image I capture you are welcome to utilize the image for personal use.
 I’m not hard to get along with.
 Communicate with me.
 If you are a commercial enterprise expect me to reasonably charge you for image use.

 Most often when I photograph I am thinking of the future.
 Will this image have value in the future?
 By value I don’t mean monetary value.
 By value I mean “will this image help the past to be understood?
 Will this image help humanity move into the future”?

 My normal (non-panoramic images) are posted into the image galleries at a maximum dimension of 3,000 pixels.
 While 3,000 pixels is enough for most anything please contact me if you are in need of images larger than 3,000 pixels.
 I restrict my panoramas to a 1:3.2 ratio (10″ X 32″).
 I print at 300 ppi.
 The printed images are almost a 30 megapixel image…lots of pixels…lots of detail.
 By limiting myself to this one ratio (1:3.2) I am able to more finely tune my vision both horizontally and vertically.